Transition Resources for supporting Children with change

 A better comment would be “Change causes anxiety.” or “The thought of change out of my control is stressful”.

-Everyone to some degree or other is affected by change.
-Some change we control, volunteer for, or bring on ourselves.
-Other changes are out of our control and may well be unexpected.
+Change affects everyone to some degree.
+The unknown causes anxiety.
+Some change we control, volunteer for or bring on ourselves.
+Other changes are out of our control.
+Often change is unexpected. and leaves us ill-prepared.

 As a teacher this was always the day that caused me the most anxiety.
 Would I be up to the task to provide the best education to this group of children?
 Would I be able to form an effective team of adults to support them?
 What new skills would I be developing to meet their needs?

-My daughter is worried about changing to her junior school next year, verbal reassurance is working here.
-For our students we need to think carefully about how we approach this inevitable upheaval to their life.
+My daughter is worried about changing to her secondary school next year.
+To support her verbal reassurance is enough for now.
+I do not know which school she will be allocated or which friends will be going with her.
+For our students, we need to think carefully about how we approach this inevitable upheaval to their life.

 - Transition stories.
 (ReachoutASC has a good free one here)